Big Balls and Baggy Shorts – Winning Isn’t Everything

-For one brief moment I forgot where I was, somehow I thought I was dressed in the UDD’s red shirt colours and about to run out onto Liverpool football club’s famous Anfield turf.
+For one brief moment I forgot where I was, somehow I imagined I was dressed in the UDD’s red shirt colours and about to run out onto Liverpool FC’s famous Anfield turf.
 I glanced up at the sign above the tunnelled entrance to the pitch, did it say ‘This is Anfield’ or ‘Overhead Hazard’, luckily my senses kicked in, my vision cleared and my memory came flooding back.

 I was at the home of Udon Thani football club inside the grounds of the Institute Of Physical Education situated just a hop, skip and jump from the city’s domestic airport.
 Did the sign mean to duck my head, or was it a reminder to the players about their high upfield punts causing damage to low flying aircraft.

 Beyond the Mango Juice dons baggy shorts and a couple of big balls as it realises a dream it has harboured for a long time, and finally gets its chance to plant its size eight feet onto the hallowed turf of Udon Thani football club.
-Despite myself looking more messy than Messi and more loony than Rooney the staff at the Institute Of Physical Education made me feel most welcome.
+Despite myself looking messier than Messi and more loony than Rooney, the staff at the Institute Of Physical Education made me feel most welcome.
 The story starts a few months back.

-I always lay down a loose plan for my Thailand holidays and my recent trip in May was no different.
-After discussions with Wonderful Wi back in March our 19 day vacation itinerary was mostly filled.
-We’d stay four nights in Pattaya and also have 10 days at our village home in Udon Thani.
-The remaining days would be allotted as, when and so.
+I always lay down a loose plan for my Thailand holidays, and my recent trip in May was no different.
+After discussions with Wonderful Wi back in March, we had finalised our itinerary for my 19-day stay.
+We’d stay four nights in Pattaya and also have ten days at our village home in Udon Thani.
+The remaining days would be allotted as, when, and so.

 “Wilai, today I want us to go and see Udon Thani play football.”